sofaprotocol/sofa-spec/README.md

-  "protocol": "sofa-v1.0", //version of SOFA protocol "avatarUrl": "https://static-assets.tokenapp.com/avatar.png", "interfaces": ["ChatBot","WebApp"], // list of supported interfaces "ethereumAddress": "0x...", // ethereum address of chat bot "webApp": "https://tokenapp.com", // optional, URI of web view "languages": ["en"] // list of supported languages "initRequest": {"values": ["paymentAddress", "language"]} // hint to client that an Init message should be sent automatically when the app is opened
+  "protocol": "sofa-v1.0", //version of SOFA protocol "avatarUrl": "https://static-assets.tokenapp.com/avatar.png", "interfaces": ["ChatBot","WebApp"], // list of supported interfaces "ownerAddress": "0x...", // ethereum address of chat bot "paymentAddress": "0x...", // ethereum address for eth transactions "webApp": "https://tokenapp.com", // optional, URI of web view "languages": ["en"] // list of supported languages "initRequest": {"values": ["paymentAddress", "language"]} // hint to client that an Init message should be sent automatically when the app is opened